jayjaroen/Inception/Inception/README.md

 | Better suited for isolated services | Provides less network isolation |

 ---
+## Docker Volumes vs Bind Mounts
+**Docker volume** is storage that is managed by Docker.
+**Bind Mount** maps a specific directory or file on the host directory into a container.

+---
 # Resources
 ## References
 - [Docker Documentation](https://docs.docker.com/)